Ireland Outfit Ideas: What to Wear from Killarney to Dublin

 As an Amazon Associate I earn from qualifying purchases.

-Embarking on a two day trip to Killarney in 2023 from Dublin, I visited this rolling green countryside during the onset of spring.
-Not one to let adverse weather dampen my fun, I pulled the following pieces together for a rainy day spent exploring the Kerry countryside:
+Embarking on a 2 day trip to Killarney from Dublin in 2023, I visited this rolling green Irish countryside during the onset of spring.
+Not one to let adverse weather dampen my fun, I pulled the following Ireland outfit together during a rainy day exploring County Kerry:

-Two friends smiling together with the scenic River of Killarney and lush green hills in the background on an overcast day.
+Two friends smiling together with the scenic River of Killarney and lush green hills in the background on an overcast day, demonstrating Ireland outfit ideas.

 • In desperate need of insulation, I wore a Black Denim Jean Jacket ($30) from Wild Fable.
-Going for a bit of a dark academic look here (which my best friend pictured on my left pulled off much better!), I styled a reverse Oreo colorway, sandwiching my dark tops with bright white features above and below my midriff.
+Going for a bit of a dark academic look here—which my best friend pulled off much better—I styled a reverse Oreo outfit, sandwiching my dark tops with bright white features above and below my midriff.

-• Inserting a bit of scholarly plaid into my ensemble, I wore black and white Euros Pants ($55) from Princess Polly.
-This wide leg pair with a zipper down the side provided an ideally flowy silhouette while imbuing my look with a touch of Celtic tartan aesthetics.
+• Inserting scholarly plaid into my ensemble, I wore black and white Euros Pants ($55) from Princess Polly.
+This wide leg pair provided an ideal flowing silhouette while evoking Celtic tartan aesthetics.

-• Repping cable knit patterns in two ways, I donned an incredibly old Black Distressed Knit Sweater ($69) from Urban Outfitters, and a cream puffball cozy cap from Charlotte Russe—yes, that Charlotte Russe from 2012.
-While it’d be difficult to find these exact pieces today, you can source your own tributes to Aran heritage by seeking out knit pieces with cable stitches and diamond pattern designs, like this comparable knit pom beanie ($14.99, paid link)!
+• Repping cable knit patterns in two ways, I donned a Black Distressed Knit Sweater ($69) from Urban Outfitters and cream puffball cozy cap from Charlotte Russe.
+While it’d be difficult to find these pieces today, source your own tributes to Aran heritage by seeking knit pieces with cable stitch diamond patterns, like this knit pom beanie ($14.99, paid link) or this black distressed sweater ($33.99, paid link)!

 • Not pictured are my faux patent leather A La Mode Ribbed Sock Boots ($99) from Princess Polly.
-Arguably my best boot purchase ever, these durable two-seasons-old shoes have a combat-style heel with substantial tread perfect for trudging through the muddy fields we explored!
-Today, you can find a similar style here ($49.98, paid link)!
+Arguably my best boot purchase ever, these durable shoes have a combat-style heel with substantial tread perfect for trudging through the muddy fields we explored!
+Find a similar style here ($49.98, paid link)!

 Previous